-We often work with these two concepts, and I think this post will help many to understand the social functioning of music.
+We often work with these two concepts, and I think this post will help many to understand the social use of music.
 It really is very simple, and surely we have already heard these words separately in different settings.

 What is hype?